-This publication was sponsored by Exis Technologies, leaders in the supply of IT compliance systems for the management of dangerous goods in sea transport and e-learning courses for the transport industry.
-For over 35 years, major container lines, ports and shippers have been relying on Hazcheck Systems from Exis for DG regulatory compliance, efficiency and safety in their global operations.
-Since 2018 Exis has been part of the NCB Group, a US inspection body based in New York authorized to certify compliance with Dangerous Goods regulations.
+This publication was sponsored by NCB Hazcheck, leaders in the supply of IT compliance systems for the management of dangerous goods in sea transport and e-learning courses for the transport industry.
+For over 35 years, major container lines, ports and shippers have been relying on Hazcheck Systems from NCB Hazcheck for DG regulatory compliance, efficiency and safety in their global operations.
+Since 2018 NCB Hazcheck has been part of the NCB Group, a US inspection body based in New York authorized to certify compliance with Dangerous azcheck

+Goods regulations.
 Together their not for profit mission is the SAFETY OF LIFE AND CARGO AT SEA.

-ICHCA endorses the IMDG Code e-learning and CTUpack e-learning courses produced by Exis Technologies.
+ICHCA endorses the IMDG Code e-learning and CTUpack e-learning courses produced by NCB Hazcheck.
 They offer the courses at a 15% discount to their members.